mph-/lcapy/doc/netlists.rst

 Components (except for wires and open-circuits) must have unique names otherwise the previous definition is over-written.
-For some netlists, choosing unique names can be tedious and so if the name is a `?` a unique name is automatically generated.
+For some netlists, choosing unique names can be tedious and so if the name is a `?`, a unique name is automatically generated.
 For example::

    C2 1 2
    C?
 2 3
    C?
 3 4
    C3 4 5

-In this example, the second capacitor is named as `C1` and the third capacitor is named `C3` since `C1` has been previously define.
+In this example, the second capacitor is named as `C1` and the third capacitor is named `C3` since `C1` has been previously defined.
 However, the fourth capacitor also has the name `C3 and so it overrides the previous definition.

 Circuit attributes